 Thus our conclusions about the synchronization type in the coupled Rössler oscillator pair, as a function of the coupling strength, agree with those of Osipov et al. (1993) and Rosenblum et al. (1996).
-Their criteria, though, relied on the Lyapunov spectrum, while ours rely on M-SSA, which seems more robust in the analysis of large systems and for short and noisy time series, like those available in climate dynamics and the geosciences in general.
+Their criteria, though, relied on the Lyapunov spectrum, while ours rely on M-SSA.
+The latter criteria seem more robust in the analysis of large systems and for short and noisy time series, like those available in climate dynamics and the geosciences in general: reliable calculation of Lyapunov exponents requires very long and relatively clean time series.
+In order to show that the results for the coupled Rössler oscillators in this section are not an artifact of the M-SSA analysis, we investigate in appendix A two even simpler synthetic-data examples.

-Along the route to synchronization between the coupled Rössler oscillators, and for all values of C > 0, the synchronization between the components $RCx_1$ and $RCx_2$ that belong to the same oscillatory pair is of complete (FPA) type, since the corresponding $\sigma$ is quite small, $\sigma \ll 1$ , and the amplitude correlation is about 1.
-A difference between the two components persists, though, for low coupling strength and is manifest in the energy ratio $E(RCx_1)/E(RCx_2)$ : this ratio tends to unity for strong coupling and tends to zero (or infinity) as $C \rightarrow 0$ .
+Along the route to synchronization between the coupled Rössler oscillators, and for all values of C > 0, the synchronization between the components RCx_1 and RCx_2 that belong to the same oscillatory pair is of complete (FPA) type, since the corresponding σ is quite small, $\sigma \ll 1$, and the amplitude correlation is about 1.
+A difference between the two components persists, though, for low coupling strength and is manifest in the energy ratio $E(RCx_1)/E(RCx_2)$: this ratio tends to unity for strong coupling and tends to zero (respectively infinity) as $C \rightarrow 0$.
 Therefore, in the analysis of the cross-spectra of several pairs of climatic records, we will examine the ratio $\varepsilon = E(RCx_1)/E(RCx_2)$ to identify the coupling strength in significant frequency bands, in addition to the synchronization type.

 Tentatively, the results for the coupled Rössler oscillators suggest that the direction of influence can be inferred from the energy ratio as follows.
 When the energy ratio is close to unity the direction of influence cannot be inferred via this criterion.
-For weak coupling, $|E(RCx_1)/E(RCx_2)| \ll 1$ , due to the large energy in $RC^{(1,2)}x_2$ and small energy in $RC^{(1,2)}x_1$ , the direction of influence in the first pair is from $x_2$ to $x_1$ .
+For weak coupling, $|E(RCx_1)/E(RCx_2)| \ll 1$, due to the much larger energy in $RC^{(1,2)}x_2$, the direction of influence in the first pair is from x_2 to x_1 .
 The opposite direction of influence is obtained for the second pair.
 As the coupling increases, so does the degree of synchronization, while the energy ratio between the first and second component within each pair increases but is still less than unity; in this case, we can still identify the direction of influence, in the presence of strong coupling - i.e., for synchronization of the (FP) or (FPA) type.